bartubisgin/QSVTinQiskit-2021-Europe-Hackathon-Winning-Project-/README.md

 One of the most important challenges in the broad field of Quantum Information is finding useful, NISQ-era applications that offer some valuable speed-up to their classical counterparts, which can be employed in academic research and industry today.
 The QSVT effort is an emerging and potentially-impactful development towards these NISQ-applicability as it allows one to fundamentally re-cast any complex circuitry as the iteration of a single, simple circuit structure that,as parameters, require merely the block-encoded Unitary and the relevant polynomial transformation of interest.

 In this project, the aim is to apply QSVT hands-on in Qiskit and develop a useful libarary dedicated to general QSVT framework where different algorithms can be expressed as the different side of a many-sided dice, with the corresponding encoding and polynomial transformation.

-It is valuable to
+# Algorithms That Are Confirmed to be QSVT-expressable
+Hamiltonian Simulation and Quantum Walks
+Grover's Search
+Shor's Algorithm
+HHL (for solving linear systems of equations)